glouppe/info8002-large-scale-data-systems/lecture5.md

 <span class="Q">[Q]</span> This abstraction can be implemented from an *eventually perfect failure detector*.
 How?

+???

+Elect as leader the correct process with the minimal rank.
+Eventually the set of correct processes will be accurate at all correct processes, resulting in eventual agreement.

 ---

 # Epoch-Change

-- When a leader is chosen, the **Epoch-Change** abstraction signals the start of a new epoch by triggering a `StartEpoch` event.
+- Let define an **Epoch-Change** abstraction, whose purpose it is to signal a change of epoch corresponding to the election of a leader.
-    - The event contains:
+    - An indication event `StartEpoch` contains:
         - an epoch timestamp $ts$
         - a leader process $l$.
 - We require *monotonicity* of the timestamps for the epochs started at the same correct process.